microsoft/pxt-adafruit/docs/projects/cartoon-network/enchiridion.md

 ![Download dialog](/static/cp/projects/cartoon-network/enchiridion/download.png)

-Disconnect the Circuit Playground Express from the USB cable, turn on the batteries, and try to collect all the gems and unleash the magical powers of the Enchiridion!
+Disconnect the @boardname@ from the USB cable, turn on the batteries, and try to collect all the gems and unleash the magical powers of the Enchiridion!

 Great work!